Axinom/Toolkit/Resources/Documentation/index.md

 # Installation

 Install the **Axinom.Toolkit** NuGet package from the Axinom cloud NuGet repository.
 This contains all the core functionality.
+Your UWP applications must target at least the minimum SDK version listed in the compatibility section, though the minimum runtime version may be lower.

 There also exists a separate **Axinom.Toolkit.NLog** NuGet package that contains the functionaltiy to integrate NLog with the Axinom Toolkit logging channels.